 Audio transcript of the debate

 An audio transcript of the debate is available.
-To listen to it, please click here.
+You can listen via the player below or download it via Google Drive here.

 Texts of the opening statements by Martin Wolf and Yanis Varoufakis

-To read or download Mr Wolf’s opening statement, go here.
+To read Mr Wolf’s opening statement, go here.

-To read or download Mr Varoufakis’ opening statement, go here.
+To read Mr Varoufakis’ opening statement, go here.